A Major Member Benefit

 Q: Can I get proof of cover?

-Q: Non-HCPC/ HCA ear wax removal?
+Q: Non-HCPC registered ear wax removal?

 Q: I am the owner of a Limited company who employs BSHAA members, am I still covered?

-Yes, subject to the terms and conditions of the policy for Medical Malpractice and Public Liability, but please note there is no cover for Employers Liability under the BSHAA policy nor is there any other form of business insurance eg. Buildings, contents, business interruption etc. so you will need to source this separately or alternatively.
+Yes, subject to the terms and conditions of the policy for Medical Malpractice and Public Liability, but please note there is no cover for Employers Liability under the BSHAA policy nor is there any other form of business insurance eg. Buildings, contents, or business interruption, etc. so you will need to source this separately or alternatively.
 Speak to our broker for further guidance.

 Yes, subject to the terms and conditions of the “Run-off Extension” found in the policy wording.